twbs/bootstrap/docs/components/collapse.md

 #### `.collapse('toggle')`

-Toggles a collapsible element to shown or hidden.
+Toggles a collapsible element to shown or hidden. **Returns to the caller before the collapsible element has actually been shown or hidden (i.e. before the `shown.bs.collapse` or `hidden.bs.collapse` event occurs).

 #### `.collapse('show')`

-Shows a collapsible element.
+Shows a collapsible element. **Returns to the caller before the collapsible element has actually been shown** (i.e. before the `shown.bs.collapse` event occurs).

 #### `.collapse('hide')`

-Hides a collapsible element.
+Hides a collapsible element. **Returns to the caller before the collapsible element has actually been hidden** (i.e. before the `hidden.bs.collapse` event occurs).

 ### Events